-Musical-Specific Audition Songs
+Audition Songs by Musical

-Please note: This post contains affiliate links.
-This means that if you choose to make a purchase through one of the following links, we may earn a small commission on the sale at no additional cost to you.
-See our disclosure for more info.
+Note: This post contains affiliate links.
+If you purchase through these links, we may earn a small commission at no extra cost to you.
+For more details, please see our full disclosure.

-IMPORTANT: If given the option, I would suggest using a backing track rather than bringing in sheet music for the rock songs below.
+Note: If given the option, I would suggest using a backing track rather than bringing in sheet music for the rock songs below.

-Step 2: Get to know the show
+Step 2: Study the Show

-Step 3: Pick an audition song
+Step 3: Pick an Audition Song

-Next, based on your personality and vocal type, decide whether you’d like to audition for the ensemble or a specific character.
-Just keep in mind that if you audition for a specific character, you still might not be chosen for that particular role.
+Based on your personality and vocal range, decide whether you’d prefer to audition for the ensemble or a specific character.
+Even if you audition for a specific role, stay open to other casting possibilities.

 Dewey Finn

-Cold as Ice” – Foreigner [1970s/non-theatre]
+Cold As Ice” – Foreigner [1970s/non-theatre]

 Hot for Teacher” – Van Halen [1980s/non-theatre]